youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 The file "NWcurdcz.exe" wasn't on the disk anymore so i couldn't investigate any further.

+---

+__On the 2021-01-07 at 04:19:41, the attacker successfully leverage ActiveDirectorySync.exe to steals important data from the victim.__

+---

 I can't find any other following action from the attacker.